Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

 - Visit

-to proceed. - Attempt direct S3 URL:
+- Attempt direct S3 URL access (

 Final Notes

-Your setup is now:
+The setup is now:

 - Global CloudFront CDN with HTTPS

-- Edge-level Basic Authentication
+- Edge-level Basic Authentication via Lambda@Edge